fiquinho/reinforcement_learning_study/agents/q_learning/move_to_goal/README.md

 There is an agent training script for each current version of the game.
 The agents use Q-Learning to come up with a good strategy to play the game.
-The available training at the moment are:
+The available training scripts at the moment are:

     python agent_simple.py